ricardopg1987/kubernetes-rpi/README.md

 ...

 [upgrade/successful] SUCCESS!
-Your cluster was upgraded to "v1.15.1".
-Enjoy!
+Your cluster was upgraded.

 [upgrade/kubelet] Now that your control plane is upgraded, please proceed with upgrading your kubelets if you haven't already done so.
 ```